telerik/winforms-docs/gridview/populating-with-data/binding-to-a-collection-of-interfaces.md

 {{endregion}}

 The GridObj type is a type, which inherits from the interface, which you have bound your RadGridView.
-Consider the following example:#_[C#] Creating sample class _
+Consider the following example:

 {{source=..\SamplesCS\GridView\PopulatingwithData\BindingToCollectionOfInterfaces.cs region=ExampleCode}}
 {{source=..\SamplesVB\GridView\PopulatingwithData\BindingToCollectionOfInterfaces.vb region=ExampleCode}}